anthony0br/DocumentService/README.md

 Contributions are accepted.
 Your contributions must run in Lune directly from src and, when compiled by darklua to target/roblox, in Roblox.
 You should use moonwave to update/generate documentation.

 To build for Roblox:
-1) Install necessary tools (see aftman.toml)
+1. Install necessary tools (see aftman.toml).
-2) Run `rojo sourcemap source.project.json -o sourcemap.json`.
+2. Run `rojo sourcemap source.project.json -o sourcemap.json`.
 It is necessary to generate a sourcemap of the src folder so darklua can convert our requires.
-3) Run `darklua process src target/roblox`
+3. Run `darklua process src target/roblox`.

 ## Contact
 The best way to get in touch is to ping me in the thread in the Roblox OSS discord, or create an issue.